 - the right to remain silent and be told what will happen if you choose to not remain silent during arrest;

-- you must be told that any information you say to or in the vicinity of the arresting officer maybe used against you at a later stage in court;
+- you must be told that any information you say to or in the vicinity of the arresting officer may be used against you at a later stage in court;

 - once you are detained in a police cell you must be brought to a court as soon as reasonably possible but not later than 48 hours after being arrested (unless you are arrested on a weekend or long weekend whereby the next court appearance will take place on the first day after the weekend / long weekend); and

 - you may also not be forced to make a confession or admission.
-If you do make a confession or admission, it must be made freely and voluntarily, without being coerced or forced to make such statement.
+If you make a confession or admission, it must be made freely and voluntarily, without being coerced or forced to make such a statement.
 You must also be of sound and sober senses when this admission or confession is made.